Categories: Research papers

 “The majority of EU operators have higher activation thresholds and, most notably, unrealistically high upper limits on bonuses which they turn into promotional flagships…”

-An exemplary case study is provided by the Delta Corp Ltd., the only publicly listed Indian company which operates both physical and online casinos.
+An exemplary case study is provided by Delta Corp Ltd., the only publicly listed Indian company which operates both physical and online casinos.
 In Q3 of 2017 Delta Corp acquired India’s largest online poker platform, Adda52.com (from Gaussian Network), with more than 20 mln registered active users.
 Its financial records show that Adda52’s revenues have tripled over the next 3 years (from € 5.5 mln to € 17.2 mln).

 Are Adda52 promotions comparable to EU online casinos?